patchlevel/event-sourcing/docs/aggregate.md

 }
 ```

+> :book: Events should best be written in the past, as they describe a state that has happened.

-After we have defined the event, we can expand our aggregate:
+After we have defined the event, we can define a new public method called `changeName` to change the profile name.
+This method then creates the event `NameChanged` and records it:

 ```php
 <?php